729 Counseling For Change (3)

 Reviews and critically analyzes contemporary theories and research that impacts the practice of couples and family counseling and therapy.
 Emphasizes various contemporary approaches to couples therapy ranging from early systemic and modernists approaches to later systemic, integrative and postmodernists approaches.
 Critically reviews empirical findings on attachment, intimacy, relational conflict or parenting research and related clinical implications for a wide range of therapeutic and psycho educational interventions with couples and families.
 Prerequisite: CSL 687 or equivalent.

-765 Advanced Professional Issues in Counseling (3)
+766 Leadership, Advocacy And Advanced Professional Issues in Counseling (3)

 767 Advanced Counseling Techniques with Families (3)